Two students in library

 Further information provided by the department

 Through participation in numerous tutorial groups and modern, well-equipped practicals the students' skills in analysing, presenting and solving Physics issues are developed at an early stage and continually.
-Building on this, B.Sc. students are involved in research groups from the 5th/6th semester onwards and they thus acquire a research-oriented Physics education with which the students can independently solve new complex problems.
-With cohorts of less than 100 people, supervision by the faculty's professors is very good.
+Building on this, BSc students are involved from the fifth/sixth semester in research groups and they thus acquire a research-oriented Physics education with which the students can independently solve new complex problems.
+With cohorts of less than 100 people, supervision by the faculty's professors is very good and early Master's modules are possible

 Exchange universities for stay abroads